GRANT APPLICATION DEADLINE: FEBRUARY 19, 2021 Program Introduction

 Each year, the College of Health and Human Sciences solicits proposals for support of research, creative, and scholarship activities.
 The purpose of these awards is to substantially improve the likelihood of the applicant securing external funding (i.e., grant, contract, foundation, industry) by providing seed monies for activities that improve a project’s competitiveness.
 Support can be provided for summer salary, graduate assistant support, pilot data collection, or other activities directly linked to an identified external funding opportunity.
-In total, up to $50,000 is available for this funding cycle.
-An electronic .pdf of the mini-grant application is due around February each year.
+In total, up to $28,000 is available for this funding cycle.

 Award Application Details